-My paintings find a new purpose for the marks and discarded objects (the traces of human activity) I discover wandering the city.
-The works are an exploration of how these marks comment on, disrupt and reinforce images of the human figure.
+My paintings find a new purpose for the accidental marks and discarded objects (the traces of human activity) I discover wandering the city.
+The works are an exploration of choice – what to discard, what to keep, which accidents to allow to happen – and loss.

 Like a slow diary

-Compositions begin as photographs of paint marks, scrapes, stains and discarded objects combined with portraits of strangers using photo-editing software.
-The process is one of instinctual accretion and deletion.
-Once a strong composition reveals itself the process stops and the image is reinterpreted in acrylic paint on canvas.
+Compositions begin as photographs of paint marks, scrapes, stains and discarded objects combined with portraits of strangers.
+These elements are combined using photo-editing software (in a digital cut and paste approximation of collage); the process is one of instinctive accretion and deletion (one which leaves its own marks – glitches, electronic “ghosting” etc).
+Once a strong composition reveals itself the process ceases.
+The resulting photographic image is printed and used as a guide or “preliminary drawing” for a painting on canvas.

 Working with paint places the work firmly in a tradition, making the work easily accessible and easier to contextualise for the casual viewer.
 The use of materials in my work is calculated.
-The paintings are made with workaday marks (like the whitewashes and graffiti cover-ups I am quoting) and cheap materials, to reflect the environment the images were found in, but the intention behind the composition is to imbue the paintings with the immediacy of advertising posters.
+The paintings are made with workaday marks (like the whitewashes and graffiti cover-ups I am quoting), but the intention behind the composition is to imbue the paintings with the immediacy of advertising posters.

 What’s that in the background?

 The work originates from a need to interact with the city visually.
-I am looking to create a space that doesn’t exist – one that is disorientating but familiar, attractive and ugly, one that expresses the eroticised anxiety at the heart of life in the early 21st Century.
+I am looking to create a space that doesn’t exist – one that is disorientating but familiar, attractive and ugly, one that expresses loss and invents something new with what’s been left behind.